haleemur/sql-style-guide/README.md

 * Avoid spaces, or anything else that would require one to put surrounding `"` around table or column names.

-* *I personally prefer* table & column names & their aliases to be `lower case` with `under_score` separating words.
+* One convention requires that table & column names & their aliases to be `lower case` with `under_score` separating words.
 Some people use `PascalCase` or `camelCase`.
 Other conventions state that tables should be `PascalCase` while columns `camelCase`.
 Adhere to conventions your team has used in the past.
+The important thing is that there should be a convention!

 * Stick with either plurals (e.g. `users`) or singular (e.g. `reservation`) for table names.
 The plural form indicates that the table is a collecion of many records, while the singular refers to the type of entity being stored. *Note that in this document I mix & match.
 This is because the examples are inspired by a database I have worked on that was designed / implemented by someone else.
 Don't be that person.*

-* All Keys should have the common suffix.
+* All Keys used in equi-joins, should have the common suffix.
 This helps identify relationships easily to later developers. `_id` (*or `Id`*) is a classic choice you can't go wrong with (e.g. `user_id`).
-Its like ordering chocolate ice cream.
+It's like ordering chocolate ice cream.

 * Try to make your primary key names *guessable*.
 Both `users.id` and `users.user_id` are great candidates for the primary key of the `users` table.
 If you go with 1 approach, be consistent across all your tables.
 Obvious exclusions to this rule are association proxy tables or calendar tables, which may have composite keys that follow a natural name other than `entity_name_id`, e.g. the primay key for the calendar table might be `date`.